Coast Guard Cutter Dauntless returns home following 42-day multi-mission patrol

 |0

-This work, Coast Guard Cutter Dauntless returns home following 42-day multi-mission patrol, by ENS Olivia Gonzalez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard Cutter Dauntless returns home following 42-day multi-mission patrol [Image 5 of 5], by ENS Olivia Gonzalez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT